articleIcon-icon

 Whether you’re a small business or enterprise organization, you can streamline US payroll and consolidate your global payroll under one platform with Deel.
 From international contractors in Europe to EOR employees in Canada to direct employees in the US, Deel brings everyone under one roof.

-With Deel, you can also run background checks on-platform, centralized your HR data, get visa support with Deel Immigration, and so much more.
+With Deel, you can also run background checks on-platform, centralize your HR data, get visa support with Deel Immigration, and so much more.

 Schedule a 30-minute platform demo with an expert to learn more.